Rose's Turn

 "Rose's Turn" is a song from the musical Gypsy.
-It has been performed by such actresses as Bette Midler, Ethel Merman, Angela Lansbury, Tyne Daly, Patti LuPone, Bernadette Peters, and Imelda Staunton.
+It has been performed by such actresses as Ethel Merman (who originated the role of Rose on Broadway), Bette Midler, Angela Lansbury, Tyne Daly, Patti LuPone, Bernadette Peters, Imelda Staunton, and Audra McDonald.
 The song is often regarded as the pinnacle of the eleven o'clock number.

 Synopsis

 The song "occurs at the point when Mama Rose realizes the frustrations of having little to show for the sacrifices that have left her with two seemingly ungrateful children."
 At this point in the show, Mama Rose is "a character whose dreams were too strong and whose heart held her own feelings hostage to make those dreams come true."
 She "finally drops her facade and admits her frustration and despair."
 Pittsburgh Post-Gazette argues the "unmasking of her psyche" takes place during the song.

 Production

 The song was written by Jule Styne with lyrics by Stephen Sondheim.
 As the finale, it contains a number of callbacks to songs from earlier in the show.
 Bette Midler, who performed the show in the television movie, said the song is her favorite piece from the show: "It's a terrifying piece of music because it's one of the two most famous arias in the musical comedy lexicon, the other being 'Soliloquy' from Carousel."